-Qualifications and Registration of Voters \$ 21.
-Eligibility to Vote.
+Qualifications and Affiliation Registration of Voters

+21. Eligibility to Vote.

-A. Basic Requirements.
-Subject to the limitations contained in Sub-sections B and D of this Section, any person who meets the following requirements shall be entitled to vote in elections and referenda of the Cherokee Nation:
+A. Basic Requirements Subject to the limitations contained herein, any person who meets the following requirements shall be entitled to vote in elections for Principal Chief, Deputy Principal Chief, Council and referenda of the Cherokee Nation:

-I. The person shall be a member of the Cherokee Nation eighteen (18) years of age or older as of the first business day in March of the year of the election or referenda; and
+1. The person shall be a member citizen of the Cherokee Nation eighteen (18) years of age or older as of the date of any election called theyear-of-the-election-or-referenda; and